Blog

 Cloud Backup and Disaster Recovery for Botswana Businesses

-Why backup is not the same as disaster recovery, and how to protect your business data against power cuts, theft, ransomware and human error — practically and affordably.
+Why backup is not disaster recovery, and how to protect business data against power cuts, theft, ransomware and human error — practically and affordably.

 Jun 24, 2026Read